 This is expected and OK and relates to tumor growth and surgical principles.

-In stroke patients, we think of it sort of like a target sign in which a small central area of terminated neurons are surrounded by a larger region of brain tissue that is more or less stunned from getting less than normal oxygen and nutrients for an extended time frame (they get enough to survive but not enough to keep from being injured).
+In stroke patients, we think of it sort of like a target sign in which a small central area of terminated neurons is surrounded by a larger region of brain tissue that is stunned from getting less than normal oxygen and nutrients for an extended time frame (they get enough to survive but not enough to keep from being injured).

 The mechanism for a brain tumor and the surgery is a little bit different but the result is the same – the area surrounding the surgical bed and the involved hemisphere of the brain are the areas we are trying to improve – not so much the surgical bed itself.